About Sustainable Visits

-Sustainable visits is a multidisciplinary programme for research, education and third stream activities at Uppsala University - Campus Gotland, in which researchers from 11 institutions in 3 faculties collaborate.
+Sustainable visits is a multidisciplinary network for research, education and third stream activities at Uppsala University, in which researchers from 11 institutions in 3 faculties collaborate.
 Using the new cruise line berth in Visby and Gotland as a major tourist destination as our empirical case and point of departure, we aim at:

 - Exploring and bringing about sustainable visits from regional, national and global perspectives;

 - Contributing to the development and establishment of sustainable perspectives in the hospitality industry.

 Cruise line tourism at Gotland?